Introduction

 Calling read_volatile and write_volatile every time we want to perform a volatile read or write is error prone and frustrating.
 Thankfully Rust provides us the tools to make this easier and safer.
 Ideally we can simply declare a pointer as volatile (as in C) and ensure that every read or write thereafter is volatile.
 Even better, we should be able declare a pointer as read-only, write-only (unlike in C), or read/write and ensure only the appropriate memory accesses can be made.

-crate in the volatile/
+The volatile crate in the volatile/ skeleton subdirectory

 implements these four types that allow us to do just this.
 Read